atet/sql/README.md

 # Introduction to SQL

-* Estimated time to completion: 15 minutes.
+**Estimated time to completion: 15 minutes**

-* This quick introduction to [Structured Query Language (SQL)](https://en.wikipedia.org/wiki/SQL) is meant to cover only the absolute necessary material to get you up and running in a minimal amount of time.
+* This introduction to structured query language (SQL) covers what's absolutely necessary to get you up and running
-* You are here because you want to use SQL to manage (view, extract, and/or manipulate) data in a [Relational Database Management System (RDMS)](https://en.wikipedia.org/wiki/Relational_database#RDBMS).
+* You are here because you want to **manage data in a relational database management system (RDMS)**
-* We will be using [SQLite](https://www.sqlite.org/index.html) to perform basic operations; advanced material is not covered here.
+* We will be using [SQLite](https://www.sqlite.org/index.html) to perform basic operations; advanced material is not covered here

 --------------------------------------------------------------------------------------------------